 - a.
 The gift of a newly commissioned memorial to be permanently located upon public rights of way or property owned by the City of Richmond - b.
 The offer by a donor to organize a public competition that will result in the gift or loan of a memorial to be located permanently or temporarily upon property owned by the City of Richmond

 Antonio Tobias "Toby" Mendez.
-Maggie L. Walker, 2017.
-Broad & N. Adams Streets
+Maggie Lena Walker Memorial, 2017.
+98 Broad Street at Adams and Brook..